EricGomesGregory/DnD-Vault/Vault/Spelljammer/Classes/Channeler.md

 - ITEMS

 ### Channeled Spirit
 FLUFF.
-Starting at 1st level you have the ability to conjure a spirit that is an extension of your will, choose between OPTION_1, OPTION_2, or OPTION_3.
+Starting at 1st level you have the ability to conjure a spirit that is an extension of your will, choose between [OPTION_1](Channeler#OPTION_1), OPTION_2, or OPTION_3.
 Your channeled spirit choice grants you features at 3rd level and then again at 5th, 10th, 14th, and 20th level.

 ### Unarmored Defense
 Beginning at 1st level, while you are wearing no armor and not wielding a shield, your AC equals 10 + your Dexterity modifier + your Charisma modifier.

 While you have you are channeling your spirit you have +2 to your AC.

+## Channeled Spirits

+### OPTION_1